 Even among our “World’s Top 25 Trains,” Belmond Royal Scotsman always has been a standout.

-Now, with the addition in 2017 of its new Bamford Haybarn spa car, it stands out even more.
+With the addition of the Bamford Haybarn spa car in 2017, it stands out even more.

 A small venue—a maximum of just 40 passengers—Belmond Royal Scotsman is great for those who wish for a more intimate, luxury setting with gourmet, five-star dining, wine-pairing and superior service.

-All the train’s cars, save the 1928-era diner, are of 1960s vintage equipment.
-But they have been recast into an Edwardian confection of varnished woods, polished brass and fine fabrics.
+Most of the train’s cars are 1960s vintage equipment.
+They have been recast into an Edwardian confection of varnished woods, polished brass and fine fabrics.
 Especially fun is the open-air observation platform.

 Simply put, Belmond Royal Scotsman is one of the world’s finest — and one of our favorite — luxury trains.

-The five sleeping carriages provide 15 twin-bedded, 3 double-bedded and four single cabins, beautifully designed with rich inlaid wood.
+The five sleeping carriages provide 15 twin-bedded, 3 double-bedded and 4 single cabins, beautifully designed with rich inlaid wood.

 Four compartments are for single travelers so there is no single supplement––a rarity on luxury trains.
-These rooms are 66 square feet.
-They contain one twin bed.
-The private shower, sink and toilet is 15 square feet, included in the total measurement of the room.
-The bathrooms are large and ensuite, with private sink, toilet and shower.
+These are 65 square feet and contain one twin bed.

-All cabins have dressing table, full-length wardrobe, individually controlled heating, ceiling fans, opening windows and a cabin service call button.
+All cabins have en-suite bathroom with shower, sink and toilet — as well as a dressing table, full-length wardrobe, individually controlled heating, ceiling fan, opening windows and a cabin service call button.
 Most people sleep like kittens on this train, because it stops at quiet sidings at night.

 At the end of the train is perhaps the most distinctive carriage, the observation car.